Psychologist · Harpist · Creator of the Tania Hart Method

 Is one session enough?

 Often, yes.
-The Hart Method is designed to be complete in itself — focused, supportive, and gently effective.
+Thr Tania Hart Method is designed to be complete in itself — focused, supportive, and gently effective.
 Many people experience a meaningful shift after a single session.

 That said, I will always speak honestly with you before we begin.
 If you are moving through depression, trauma, or long-term burnout, one melody will not do it all — and I will never pretend otherwise.
 In those cases, we can discuss what ongoing support might look like, and whether I am the right person to offer it.